 Today, July 30, is recognized as World Day against Child trafficking.
 This day acknowledges that we have a world problem.

 Several years ago, traveling to Puerto Rico, we witness the signage posted everywhere in the airport how “Child Trafficking is Illegal.”
 My first thought was, “Puerto Rico has a real problem with child trafficking.”

 Fast forward to today, after working with hundreds of children in the foster system, it’s an all-too-prevalent problem everywhere.
 In fact, child trafficking is tied for second most profitable criminal enterprise!
 Abusive Dads, Mom’s boyfriends, and missing children worldwide give awareness to the massive problem of trafficking children.
 My eyes are open, and now I listen and encourage kids and teens who were in this muddle.
 Some of these kids carry on, and some return home and do not survive.

-With all the volunteering to provide excellent local farms, organic food, we have huge success in improving health.
+With all the volunteering to provide excellent local farm fresh, organic food, we have huge success in improving health.
 But, it would be irresponsible not to share a bit of what we know.

 Many children are in vulnerable positions, but awareness and education can completely change a situation.
-Because of this, I discuss safety and encouragement to my children and to the children I see regularly.
-Some children feel troubled and guilty for what was done to them, and some turn of their emotions entirely.
+Because of this, I discuss safety and encouragement with my children and the foster children I see regularly.
+Some children feel troubled and guilty for what was done to them, and some turn off their emotions entirely.

 The real food certainly helps heal the gut and the mind, which is my successful philanthropic work.
-But it doesn’t take away the deeds.
-Therefore, we take the approach to discuss these issues at home with our children to protect them and hopefully prepare them to protect others.
+But, it doesn’t take away the wrongful acts.
+Therefore, I wanted to share an action list that we discuss with our children to protect them and hopefully equip them to protect others.

 Awareness List to Prevent Child Trafficking